-And even with those different backgrounds and experiences, we are all here for the same reason.
-We are here for the same reason that Nathanael confessed his faith and said, "Rabbi, you are the Son of God, you are the king of Israel."
+We all have different backgrounds and experiences, but we are all here for the same reason.
+We are here for the same reason that Nathanael confessed his faith and said, "Rabbi, you are the Son of God, you are the King of Israel."

-The reason that we are all here is because, like Nathanael, we have heard the Word of God.
+The reason that we are all here is because, like Nathanael, we have heard the truth of the Word of God.
 That is the one thing that we all have in common.
 We have heard the Word of God, and we have received that Word in faith.

 Someone in your past spent some time with you and brought the Word of God into your life.
 Most likely, not too many of you were sitting under fig trees just before you came to faith.
-But God could say to each one of you, "I saw you while you were still..."

-somewhere.
-That "somewhere" was different for each of you.
-However, God said, "I saw you, and because I love you, follow me, remain in me, and your soul will never wither or die."
+But God could say to each one of you, "I saw you while you were still..." somewhere.
+I saw you, and because I love you, follow me, remain in me, and your soul will never wither or die."

 God has called each one of you to follow Him.
-Just as Philip went to Nathanael and told him about Christ, God has sent people into your life to share with you that Good News of salvation.
+Just as Philip went to Nathanael and told him about Christ, and said, "Come and see," God has sent people into your life to share with you that Good News of salvation - who said to you, "Come and see."